SarveshSoni09/everything-data-engineering/1_DBMS/01_Intro.md

 #### 3. Entity-Relationship Model

 Here the relationships are created by dividing objects of interest into entities and their characteristics into attributes.
-E-R models are defined to represent the relationships in pictorial form.
+ER models are defined to represent the relationships in pictorial form.
 It is good to design Database and can represent data structures easily.

   <img src="images/er-model.png" height="150">

 #### 4. Relational Model

 The data is organized in 2D tables and the relationship is maintained by storing a common field.
-Basic structure is tables / information is stored in rows of tables.
+Basic structure is tables and the information is stored in rows of tables.
 They can be normalized for efficiency and SQL can be used to access.
 Eg- Oracle, MySQL.
 It is simple, easy, popular and supports SQL.

   <img src="images/relational-model.png" height="150">